samuelsouza/bufferoverflow-with-C-and-shellscript/README.md

-_Developed as part of CS458 - Introduction to Computer Security class at Binghamton University_

 This is a simple C program with buffer overflow problem, along with a shell script that automates the exploitation of the vulnerability using GDB debugger.
 This is a very simple situation, intended for study purposes only.

 # *Buffer Overflow*: